 AUDIE CORNISH, HOST:

 The war in Afghanistan may be winding down, but the toll on soldiers and Marines back home is not.
-The military has tallied suicides among active duty troops last year, and the number is at a record level.
-NPR's Pentagon correspondent Tom Bowman joins us now.
-And, Tom, suicides were up again among troops in 2012?
+The military has tallied suicides among active-duty troops last year, and the number is at a record level.

-BOWMAN: You know, they really push this from the top down.
-They now have resiliency training and basic training, which is basically teaching people how to deal with stress and saying the strong ones are those who seek help when they need it.
+BOWMAN: You know, they've really pushed this from the top down.
+They now have resiliency training in basic training; which is basically, teaching people how to deal with stress, and saying the strong ones are those who seek help when they need it.
 They've come up with hotlines.
-They've had stand-downs showing soldiers videos with the warning signs of potential suicide.
+They've had stand-downs, showing soldiers videos with the warning signs of potential suicide.
 So they've done quite a bit.

 CORNISH: But is there any idea about why this effort hasn't really worked?

-The other thing is Congress is getting involved more so now.
-Senator Perry - Senator Patty Murray from Washington helped push a measure into law recently that calls for better oversight of some of the mental health programs, more education for people like chaplains and medics who might help, who might spot those at risk.
-And also, she's calling for what's - this is interesting - peer counselors to fellow Afghan and Iraq veterans, basically fellow combat veterans who served, who might be able to reach these people better than psychologists, at least get them to seek help.
+The other thing is, Congress is getting involved more so now.
+Sen. Perry - Sen. Patty Murray, from Washington, helped push a measure into law recently that calls for better oversight of some of the mental health programs; more education for people like chaplains and medics, who might help, who might spot those at risk.
+And also, she's calling for what's - this is interesting - peer counselors to fellow Afghan and Iraq veterans; basically, fellow combat veterans who served, who might be able to reach these people better than psychologists - at least, get them to seek help.

-BOWMAN: Well, some of the - some of them are just going into effect.
-This measure pushed by Senator Patty Murray is going into effect now, but it's going to take some time.
-Everyone is grappling with this from the top on down, and the numbers are still going up.
+BOWMAN: Well, some of the - some of them are just going into effect; this measure pushed by Sen. Patty Murray is just going into effect now.
+But it's going to take some time.
+Everyone is grappling with this - from the top on down - and the numbers are still going up.

 BOWMAN: You're welcome.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.